System requirements and other deployment considerations for distributed search

 Synchronize system clocks across the distributed search environment

 Synchronize the system clocks on all machines, virtual or physical, that are running Splunk Enterprise distributed search instances.
 Specifically, this means your search heads and search peers.
-In the case of search head pooling or mounted bundles, this also includes the shared storage hardware.
+In the case of mounted bundles, this also includes the shared storage hardware.
 Otherwise, various issues can arise, such as bundle replication failures, search failures, or premature expiration of search artifacts.

 The synchronization method that you use depends on your specific set of machines.
 Consult the system documentation for the particular machines and operating systems on which you are running Splunk Enterprise.
 For most environments, Network Time Protocol (NTP) is the best approach.